JanuszPelc/ChiVariate/README.md

 > A more sophisticated sequence with superior distribution properties, especially in higher dimensions.
 The preferred choice for demanding numerical integration tasks and applications requiring the highest uniformity across many dimensions.
 >
 > *Complexity: O(d) setup cost and an O(d) per sample, where d is the number of dimensions.
 Highly optimized for up to 10 dimensions.
 Tier 1.*

-Quasi-random sequences, also known as low-discrepancy sequences (LDS), are deterministic tools for generating points that cover a sample space as evenly and uniformly as possible.
-They provide a powerful alternative to pseudo-random numbers when uniform coverage is the primary goal.

 Both canonical (pure deterministic) and randomized variants are supported, with randomization improving statistical properties while preserving uniform coverage.
 Common applications include quasi-Monte Carlo integration and uniform sampling in computer graphics.